marina601/discover-malta/TESTING.md

 ## About Page

-- Open devtools and hover each image confirm the `alt` attribute is present
+- Open dev tools and hover each image to confirm the `alt` attribute is present
 - Hover over the buttons at the bottom of the page, confirm the background colour changes as expected
-- Click on the "Go Back" button confirm it takes the user to the "Home Page"
+- Click on the "Go Back" button, confirm it takes the user to the "Home Page"
 - Click on the "Get in Touch" button, confirm it takes the user to the "Contact Page"
 - Check the responsive layout of the page on the tablet and mobile view.